-On November 16, 1941 at 3:00am took off from Clark Field on a flight to Archerfield near Brisbane piloted by Col. Eugene Eubank C. O. 19th Bombardment Group with co-pilot 2nd Lt.
+On November 16, 1941 at 3:00am took off from Clark Field on a flight to Archerfield near Brisbane piloted by Col. Eugene Eubank C. O. 19th BG with co-pilot 2nd Lt.
 Melvin McKenzie, HQ squadron and also serving as navigator.
 Aboard as passengers was General Lewis H. Brereton, Col. Caldwell of G-3 and Captain Lewellyn his aid, Captain Harold Eads engineering office and Captain Ind assistant G-2.
 Arriving at Archerfield on November 20, 1941 this bomber remained for a total of four days.
 By early December 1941, assigned to the 93rd Bombardment Squadron (93rd BS).

 On January 28, 1942 during take off from Batchelor Field piloted by 1st Lt.
-Edward C. Teats with the same crew, the left engines failed causing it to crash near the runway and slid towards a four 3" anti-aircraft gun position manned by the Australian Army 22nd Heavy Anti-Aircraft (22nd HAA) battery.
-Roughly 100 yards from the gun position, the bomber hit a tree stump that spun the bomber halfway around and ejected navigator Lt.
-Francis K. McAllister through the window and killed him on impact.
+Edward C. Teats with the same flight crew, the left engines failed causing this bomber to crash near the end of the runway and slid towards 3" anti-aircraft gun battery manned by the Australian Army 22nd Heavy Anti-Aircraft (22nd HAA).
+Roughly 100 yards from them, the B-17 hit a tree stump that spun the bomber halfway around and flung navigator Lt.
+Francis K. McAllister out a window outside the bomber and he died on impact.

-Some of the wreckage were salvaged by the Australian Army and used pieces of metal in their gun pits and command posts.
+Afterwards, some of the wreckage were salvaged by the Australian Army and pieces of metal were used in their gun pits and command posts as flooring or walls.
 A seat from the aircraft was placed atop a large rock dubbed "Lookout Rock".
 Today, some wreckage remains at the site and is protected by the Northern Territory (NT) as a heritage site.

 Bob Alford adds: